Visa Traveler

 Personal Experience

 This was an incident that was reported on the Thailand Visa Facebook group.
-Someone was arrested in Thailand for possession of drugs.
+Someone was arrested in Thailand for possession of a substance.
 They put a large and clear stamp on his passport saying that he is permanently banned from entering Thailand.
 This will definitely affect his future visas and travels to Thailand.
 Since the stamp is huge and clear on his passport, he will have trouble with visas and travel to any country in the future.

 —